-NOE CPC are adopting the Atamis Health Family e-Procurement system in line with the recommendations made by the Department of Health and Social Care.
+NOE CPC is adopting the Atamis Health Family e-Procurement system in line with the recommendations made by the Department of Health and Social Care.
 If you are a procurement professional working in the NHS you may have heard of Atamis.
 But what does it do and what advantages can it offer over other eSourcing systems?

 What is Atamis?

-The Department of Health and Social Care (DHSC) has tendered for and procured a single e-commercial system to enable NHS organisations to replace the large variation in sourcing and contract management systems across the health family, with one platform.
+The Department of Health and Social Care (DHSC) has tendered for and procured a single e-commercial system to enable NHS organisations to replace the large variation in sourcing and contract management systems across the health family with one platform.

 It brings the commercial activities of the health service together in one place, including business case generation and sign off, tendering, evaluation, digital contract awards and performance management, supplier management and P2P interface.
 It’s currently being used by DHSC, NHS England and Improvement, the PPE cell, NHS Digital, and an increasing number of arms-length bodies and NHS Trusts.

 One of our greatest tools is to use data and technology better to increase the effectiveness and resilience of NHS procurement, especially given the collaborative strategy behind the ICS agenda.

 Fragmentation across the NHS, especially in the use of systems and information sharing, has presented a real challenge to patient care over the last year.
 The COVID-19 pandemic has not only shown the importance of keeping continuity of high quality and safe supplies but also the need for the procurement profession to improve the insight it has into the available data to inform better decisions.

 What are the advantages of using Atamis over my current system?